trevordevore/levure/framework/helpers/preferences/README.md

 ## Set default preferences values

-You set default preferences values in a `prefs.yml` file that sits alongside `app.yml` in your `app` folder.
+You can set default preferences values in a `prefs.yml` file that sits alongside `app.yml` in your `app` folder.
 You specify the default values by entering them as `name: value` pairs, one preference per line.

-IMPORTANT: Do not use quote marks around your strings in `prefs.yml`.
+Do not use quote marks around your default preferences values in `prefs.yml`.

 ```
+# prefs.yml

 my preference 1: my preference 1 default value
 my preference 2: 100
 my preference 3: true